| Home | About Us | F-22 Details | Latest News | Online Shop | Contact

 The following items are included as standard on the F-22, F-22S and F-22R.
 Only sails & safety gear need to be added for sailing.

-Contrasting Color Non-Skid - tough marine acrylic with a user friendly pattern, and excellent grip.
-Very easy to touch up or repair
+Contrasting Color Non-Skid - with a user friendly stick-on pattern, and excellent grip.
+Very easy to repair

 Stainless Bow Pulpit - side mounted to provide extra width, and more clearance for jib, which allows the best sail shape most of the time.
 Can also be slid further outwards for extra anchor storage in special brackets.
 Netting or lashing can be used in the open side areas if wished.
 Pulpit sides are also easily removable for racing if required.